-Italian Strikes Regatta Gold In Abu Dhabi
+Italian strikes regatta gold in Abu Dhabi

-Abu Dhabi, UAE: Italy's Mattia Di Martino produced a composed display to clinch the gold medal at the 2023 Optimist Asian and Oceanian Championship in Abu Dhabi.
+Abu Dhabi, UAE, 5th November, 2023: Italy’s Mattia Di Martino produced a composed display to clinch the gold medal at the 2023 Optimist Asian and Oceanian Championship in Abu Dhabi.

 Di Martino followed up his four victories in five qualifying rounds with another two wins in the four gold fleet races that rounded off the regatta in the UAE capital.